-Under general supervision assists in the development and implementation of Mental Services; and does related or other work as required in accordance with Rule 3, Section 3 of the Civil Service Rules.
+Under general supervision, performs paraprofessional work assisting in the development and implementation of Mental Services; and does related or other work as required in accordance with Rule 3, Section 3 of the Civil Service Rules.

 This is the journey level class in the Mental Health Specialist series.
 An employee in this class may be assigned to one or more of the following: provide case management for a routine client caseload, provide group and individual counseling for emotional, drug, alcohol or other mental health problems, provide in-service training to speakers, educators and counselors, assist in managing a large mental health program or manage a small program.